 - Advanced Directive – Advance directives are legal documents that allow you to spell out your decisions aboutend-of-life care ahead of time.
 They give you a way to tell your wishes to family, friends, and health care professionals and to avoid confusion later on.
 (Medline Plus)

-Franklin United Methodist Community always has fantastic food choices each week in our Kresge Dining Room.
-See what FUMC has to offer for Lunch and Dinner on our weekly dining food menu!
+Otterbein Franklin SeniorLife Community always has fantastic food choices each week in our Kresge Dining Room.
+See what we have to offer for Lunch and Dinner on our weekly dining food menu!
 Here are just some of the tasty options for this week!
-Sunday - Spaghetti with...read more
+Sunday - Chef's Choice...read more